Personal Growth

 That is useful information.
 Not as a judgment, but as a map.

-A score that signals concern in an adult may be developmentally appropriate in an adolescent.
+A value that signals concern in an adult may be developmentally appropriate in an adolescent.
 A pattern that looks like rigidity in a young adult may be healthy consolidation in a child moving through concrete operations into abstract thought.

 Understanding the Space Between Parent and Child